 The suede, sourced from the underside of cowhide, gives the boot a slightly softer appearance while not being too overtly feminine.

-With that being said, you should look at these boots as one that will last you a few seasons before needing to be replaced rather than a buy-it-for-life purchase.
+That being said, you should look at these boots as one that will last you a few seasons before needing to be replaced rather than a buy-it-for-life purchase.

 As your keen eye may have already noticed in previous pictures, out of the box, the Bushacre 2 has some markings and scuffs already on the suede: